hyppolite314/Module_12/README.md

 # Module_12
-In this Challenge, you’ll use various techniques to train and evaluate models with imbalanced classes.
-You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+For this analysis, we were provided with historical lending data from a peer-to-peer lending group.
+The historical lending data included information about the borrowers such as their income, loan size, and the number of accounts they had open.
+Based on this data, we used a logistic regression model to 'learn' the behavior of the data in order to make predictions of future high-risk loans.